ryman1/keeweb-wiki/FAQ.md

 A: Yes, updates are delivered only via HTTPS and checked for a valid signature before unpacking.

 ### Plugins
 Q: Are plugins secure?
 A: It depends.
 Some plugins are developed by KeeWeb authors, they are 100% secure and marked with a special sign.
 We don't give any guarantee about other plugins.
 Install them at your own risk.
 However, KeeWeb guarantees secure plugin delivery: if you trust plugin author, the installation is safe.

 Q: Can I load plugin code by its url to inspect it before installing?
 A: No. It's possible to distinguish between you and KeeWeb loading plugin and give you two different versions.

+Q: Will KeePass plugins be ever supported?
+A: No. They are not cross-platform and depend on KeePass libs.

 ### Self-hosting
 Q: Which server should I use?